Wisdom and Poetical Literature

 So, how do we do this?
 See the other articles in this Bible Interpretation section for additional principles, but we’ll just mention a few simple rules here.
 First, check the context (asking who, what, where, how etc).
 Taking statements out of context is the most common Bible interpretation error.
 The second most common error is interpreting the text according to incorrect rules of genre (by misapplying the rules or miss-identifying the literary type used by the author).

-Now, the Holy Bible is certainly a unique book (requiring illumination by the Holy Spirit for proper understanding), but (and I usually get a few raised eyebrows when I say this), but at least with respect to its various literary types, the Holy Scriptures should be interpreted in the same way that we interpret other written or verbal communications.
-That is, we interpret literal statements as literal statements, hyperbole as hyperbole, poetry as poetry etc – according to the proper rules of interpretation for each type.
-When the writer utilized poetic genre in Scripture, he subjected himself to the rules of poetry (which can also include "poetic license"), and he expected his reader to do the same.
+Now, the Holy Bible is certainly a unique book, requiring illumination by the Holy Spirit for proper understanding, but (and I usually get a few raised eyebrows when I say this), at least with respect to its various literary types, the Holy Scriptures should be interpreted in the same way that we interpret other written or verbal communications.
+That is, we interpret literal statements as literal statements, hyperbole as hyperbole, poetry as poetry etc, according to the proper rules of interpretation for each type.
+When the writer utilized poetic genre in Scripture, he subjected himself to the rules of poetry (which can also include “poetic license"), and he expected his reader to do the same.
 So, in order to determine his original intent, we must interpret his text according to the properties, characteristics and rules of poetry.

 We’ve already said that figurative language does not impugn the integrity of the Scriptures, but we can even add that figurative language is actually a requirement for a fuller understanding of our triune God.
 Have you ever attempted to describe God literally?
 In revealing Himself to us, God (thru the Holy Spirit) utilized every available literary genre, even some language that was not available before.
 We find some words and literary types that were not available anywhere else at the time.
 It was also commonplace for the early church theologians to invent additional words in their writings in their further development of the Biblical doctrines.
 In the third century, for example, there were no words in the Latin (the language of the church) which could describe the Trinity.
 Thus, the North African church father Tertullian, coined over 500 new nouns, approximately 300 new adjectives and 200 new verbs in developing the Trinitarian terminology.